-- Purpose: The purpose of this policy is to direct officers in the appropriate use of force. - II.
-Policy: The policy of this department is to protect and serve all staff and students while at the same time respecting the rights of suspects and balancing the need for officer safety in use of force events.
+- I. Purpose: The purpose of this policy is to direct officers in the appropriate response to resistance. - II.
+Policy: The policy of this department is to protect and serve all citizens while at the same time respecting the rights of suspects and balancing the need for officer safety in response to resistance events.
 It is the policy of this department that officers will use only reasonable force to bring an incident or event under control.
 Reasonable force is only that force which is necessary to accomplish lawful objectives.
-All uses of force must be objectively reasonable.
+All responses to resistance must be objectively reasonable.
+The agency and all officers recognize that the sanctity of human life serves as the guiding principle in response to resistance decisions.